 Pubs and restaurants, as well as other tourist spots and activities in Barcelona, can be accessed through this street.
 Don’t miss the marvelous street performers!
 Take care of your belongings as it can get crowded.

 Read also: Top 11 Best Day Trips from Barcelona

 Where to stay: Best hotels in Barcelona , Spain

 Trips to Barcelona are incomplete without visiting the Gothic Quarter in the old part of the city.
 Enter into a world of interconnecting streets and alleys.
 A portion of it contains the remnants of Roman walls of the town.

 Various streets go on to meet lovely open squares.
-There are several places of interest here including medieval remains, restaurants, pubs, and shops.
+There are several places of interest here, including medieval remains, restaurants, pubs, and shops.
 If you wanted to know what to see in Barcelona that is different from the usual, this is it.

-The Gothic Quarter is the same point where the Catholic Monarchs received the Christopher Columbus after his first voyage.
+The Gothic Quarter is the same point where the Catholic Monarchs received Christopher Columbus after his first voyage.
 The magical medieval world and the enchanting alleyways temp the tourists to discover and soak up the fantastic vibes.
 Sidewalk terraces and the hidden corners in the Gothic Quarter amuse the wanderers too.

 Enjoy the Food at La Boqueria Market

-Any Barcelona guide to exciting places in this city always includes the La Boqueria market that can be accessed through La Rambla.
+Any Barcelona guide to exciting places in this city always includes the La Boqueria food market that can be accessed through La Rambla.
 A visit to this food market is one of the top activities in Barcelona if you are a foodie.
-It has a variety of fabulous fruits and vegetables as well as meat, jamon, seafood, spices, dry ingredients, and cheeses.
+It has a variety of fabulous fruits and vegetables as well as meat, Jamon, seafood, spices, dry ingredients, and cheeses.